mmiele/DASH/documentation/general/design/dash-architectural-elements.md

    so in effect, the *gNMI server* is a **thin RPC shim layer** to the DB.
    1. **Config Backend**.
 Translates SDN configuration into **confdb** OR **APPDB** objects.

+    The functionality of the new **gNMI container** in the user space is to receive content from the Software Defined Networking (SDN) controller to control the setup for the overlay configurations.
+    DASH receives the objects, translates them with a **gNMI agent**, provides them to the *SONiC OrchAgent* for further translation onto the dataplane via the **SAI database**.

 3. **Switch State Service (SWSS) container** **DASH underlay** has a small initialization and supports a defined set of **SAI APIs**.